 6. Make sure she has a safe group of friends.

-If she’s bullied at school, connect her with a religious group or a sports team or Scouts or neighborhood friends.
+If she’s bullied at school, connect her with kids on a sports team or in a religious class or Scouts or neighborhood friends.

 Find her a positive peer group because she has to have a place with peers that feels safe so she knows not all kids are bullies and she learns that she does not need to come to expect that behavior everywhere she goes socially.

 Purposefully plan play dates or hangouts with safe, friendly kids who will be her ally at school.
 Get to know her friends.
 Be the house that the kids want to come visit.

 7. Encourage hobbies to boost her confidence outside of school.